JohannaLatt/SHM-Server/README.md

 ```

 In theory, the naming conventions do not have to be followed and the files can be created anywhere as long as they are correctly referenced inside the config-file and implement the necessary interfaces.

+Once you start the server, the server will automatically find your newly created package based on the config-file and run your module in its own thread.